ST10369363/OPSC6311Part3/README.md

 the video explaination detailing about the app's capabilities is on this link: https://youtu.be/zxMxXnNUOeM

-the apps apk could be installed with this link here:
+the apps apk could be installed on your device by going on to the release page of the repository